khhaliil/AVATARIO/Readme.md

 ### instructions folder :

--ProjectAdvisor.py: An initial prompt that guides the model to function as a ProjectAdvisor.
+-ProjectAdvisor.py: An initial prompt that guides the model to function as a Medical assistant.

--SQLAdvisor.py: An initial prompt that guides the model to function as an SQLAdvisor.

 Restricting the model to specific use cases allows for better control and performance.
 ### users folder :

-The "users" folder contains directories for individual users, each containing their respective conversations.
+The "users" folder contains directories for individual Parents, each containing their respective conversations.

-# Project Explanation :
+# Chatbot Explanation :

 The primary objective of this project was to explore the capabilities of the generative text model called RAVEN in its version 4, driven by an open-source community.
 Additionally, it aimed to assess the model's vision regarding future outputs and projects.